 Some Minor Requests Of Dog Owners

 - We ask that you bring your dog with you when leaving the Inn for your various adventures.
-If this presents difficulty, we can very often arrange for dog sitting services.

 - While we prefer that dogs aren’t left alone in the room, we do look the other way if you wish to leave your well behaved dog alone during breakfast.
 However, puppies, being known as mischievous, must be brought with you.